Sunday, November 22, 2015

 Have You Seen Me?

-A family of bronzed, golden-haired Californians (mother, father, son and daughter) in a white Ford Expedition, a silver-bullet Airstream trailer in tow, rolled to a stop at the contact station in Sunset Crater National Monument.
+A family of bronzed, golden-haired Californians (mother, father, son and daughter) in a white Ford Expedition, a silver-bullet Airstream trailer in tow, rolled to a stop at the contact station in Grand Crater National Park.
 The ranger in the wooden booth, a young woman in a forest-green jacket, her auburn hair tucked up under her Smokey-the-Bear hat, took the tourists’ money, handed the mother a map, and explained the rules and regulations governing the park.
 The family was looking for the campground, and the ranger pointed back to the entrance, which the visitors had missed, then watched as the father maneuvered the SUV and trailer through a U-turn in the visitor center parking lot and back to the campground road.
 The young boy in the back of the Expedition gave the ranger the finger as the vehicle passed her again.

-She was waiting for the next carload of animals to drive up when George, her gray-haired co-worker, poked his head into the window with a message.
+She was waiting for the next carload of animals to drive up when George, her grey-haired co-worker, poked his head into the window with a message.
 “The super wants to see you right away, Karen,” he said, his voice soft with concern.
 “I’ll hold down the fort.”

-“Pets are only allowed in the parking lot here at the park,” she had said, belligerently, “and they must be leashed at all times.”
+“Pets are only allowed in the parking lot here at the park,” she had said, “and they must be leashed at all times.”

 “Right,” the father said, “but there must be someplace we can let them run loose.”

-“There are animals that live in this park,” Karen said, surprised by the tightness she felt in her chest.
-“When dogs run free they mark the area, forcing the others out.
+“There are wild animals that live in this park.
+When dogs run free they mark the area, forcing the others out.
 We don’t want that to happen here.
 If you can’t stand the thought of leashing your dogs, leave them at home next time.”

-“Apparently, not Green enough.”
+“Apparently not Green enough.”

 “Your supervisor will hear about this,” the father had said, turning the vehicle around at the visitor center, and driving out of the park.

 Karen could remember the conversation in the super’s office as if it had been recorded.
-Rusk had said, “Our job is to accommodate people, Karen, not punish them.
+Rusk said, “Our job is to accommodate people, Karen, not punish them.
 You were out of line with that little girl.”

 “Is it too much to ask people to act responsibly?”